-As we move into the 2019-2020 flu season, it is important that Pasadena
+During the 2019-2020 flu season, it is important that Pasadena residents

-residents and our neighbors throughout the San Gabriel Valley and surrounding
+and our neighbors throughout the San Gabriel Valley and surrounding communities

 Doc Talk: Stuart Miller, MD talks about the Flu